Squeaky Bean

-Squeaky Bean is a British vegan food company that was founded by Sarah Augustine and Simon Day in 2018 and began trading in 2019.
+Squeaky Bean is a British vegan food company and began trading in 2019.
 It is owned by the British food manufacture company Winterbotham Darby and is based in Redhill, Surrey, United Kingdom.
 The company experienced rapid expansion from just three products into a multiproduct brand stocked in British supermarkets.
 The brand significantly expanded its distribution capabilities following the growth and receiving millions of pounds worth of investment.
 In 2021, it was reported that the brand had amassed a turnover of £7.5 million.

 History

 Squeaky Bean is known for creating vegan deli slices and chicken-style pieces from plant-based ingredients.
 Despite the "Squeaky Bean" brand name, beans are not a main ingredient in their products.
 It is wholly owned by chilled foods manufacturing company, Winterbotham Darby.
 It is an acquisition of PAI Partners and together with Addo Food Group they form The Compleat Food Group.
 Squeaky Bean products were originally produced at a food production facility in the Netherlands for sale in the UK.

 Squeaky Bean officially began trading with sales of produce in January 2019.
 The brand originally launched with three SKUs: satay kievs, fishless fingers and nuggets.
 In a press release, Squeaky Bean's promotional team stated that they were "inspired" by vegan options while dining out, but were "bored" by vegan foods in supermarkets.
 Their business strategy was to bring "childhood favourites" to the supermarkets and give vegans more "indulgent" food choices.
 Squeaky Bean try to recreate the taste and appearance of real meat, with Augustine stating "it's a misconception that vegans and vegetarians don’t want to eat products that taste and look like meat."
 The brand has created junk food options to attract consumers not interested in the healthy lifestyle aspect traditionally associated with the vegan food category.

 Squeaky Bean changed its branding, logo and packaging in their second year of trading.
 They also ceased use of their "100% dirty vegan" slogan.
 They also launched a range of ready-to-eat products.
 The company experienced rapid growth in its early years of trading, especially in 2021.
 In 2020, the brand received a £6 million investment and opened its first British manufacturing site in Bicester.
 Squeaky Bean's distribution increased five fold that year.
 In November 2020, the brand significantly expanded its range with six new products.
 In 2021, food industry magazine The Grocer valued Squeaky Bean's annual sales at £7.5 million.
 Vegan food sales continued to rise and Squeaky Bean struggled to meet demand.
-Day reported a sales increase of 222% year-on-year sales for the month of January 2021.
+The company reported a sales increase of 222% year-on-year sales for the month of January 2021.
 In 2021, Winterbotham Darby invested £5 million in a second manufacturing site in Milton Keynes to expand their supply power.